 What misperception do many people have about Jesus and his work?

 Many people think that Jesus came to bring world peace and social justice.
 Instead, Jesus points out in these verses that he and his teachings divide people into those who trust and worship him and those who don’t.

 Jesus is called the “Prince of Peace” in Isaiah 9.
 Why would he say that he did not come to bring peace?

 Jesus is the Prince of Peace, and he did come to bring peace—but not worldly peace.
 Instead, Jesus came to bring peace between sinful human beings and his holy, heavenly Father; and through his life, death, and resurrection he has done just that.
 (See Romans 5:1.)

 Why are Jesus and his teaching so divisive in our world?

-Jesus and his teaching are divisive, since he proclaims absolute truth.
-In fact, he is the absolute Truth.
+Jesus and his teaching are divisive since he proclaims absolute truth.
+In fact, he is the absolute truth.
 (See John 14:6.)
 In a world filled with false ideas about “relative truth,” Jesus boldly states that we must either be for him or against him.
 (See Luke 11:23.)
 Either he is our Lord, or he is not.
 Neutrality is impossible.
 So there are two kinds of people worldwide.
-Families divide over Jesus too, as Christians find themselves needing to speak the truth in love and to reject all falsehood.
+Families divide over Jesus too, as Christians find themselves needing to speak the truth in love and reject all falsehood.
 (On the impossibility of compromise: see 2 Corinthians 6:12–7:1.)